-The enduro version of the new Boxer has continued the successful story of BMW's GS models and immediately became a best-seller in the market, already leading the plus-750 cc segment in Germany as the No 1 machine in terms of sales figures.
-By the end of the model year, total production amounted to no less than 7,400 units.
+The enduro version of the new Boxer has continued the successful story of BMW's GS models and immediately became a best-seller in the market, the R 1100 GS taking over the No 1 position in the plus-750 cc enduro segment in Germany from the very first year.
+By July 1995 production amounted to more than 14,600 units.